Imrangames370/Mama-Put-Game/README.md

 </ol>

 ## Objectives
-The ultimate objective of **"Ma' D: Resturant Story"** is to create a thrieving experience, showcasing few insights on running a food joint in the Nigeria Community.
+The ultimate objective of **"Mama Put: Resturant Story"** is to create a thrieving experience, showcasing few insights on running a food joint in the Nigeria Community.
 Players will be challenged to expand their establishments, earn prestigious reward, and become the Number 1 Chef MaMa in the nigerian street food battle.

-**"Ma' D: Resturant Story"** promise an engaging experience like never before, that blends simulation, strategy, and cultural exploration.
+**"Mama Put: Resturant Story"** promise an engaging experience like never before, that blends simulation, strategy, and cultural exploration.
 With its delightful visuals, authentic gameplay mechanics, and celebration of Nigerian traditions, this game is set to captivate from walks of all life.

 ## TASK LIST
-- [ ] Actors or Character
+- [ ] Character's
     - Customers
+        - Navigate world and sit on chair if available
+        - Customer Animations
+        - Pay Money, then leave shop
+    - Waiter
+        - Navigate world to deliver food if customer available
-        - Paying Customers
+        - Waiter Animation
-        - Credit Customers - Take food on credit
     - Chef
+        - Navigate world too
-    - Waiter
+        - Food Prepare Animation
-    - And More
-- [ ] Game GUI
+- [ ] Settings
-    - MainScreen UI
-    - EndScreen UI
-    - Map Design
-    - HUD
+    - Volume Settings
-    - and more
+    - Notifications Settings
-- [ ] Components
+- [ * ] Camera
+    - Camera Zoom In&Out
-    - Drag & Drop Component
+    - Camera Drag & Follow
-    - and more
+- [ ] MainMenu & BackGround Loading
-- [ ] Dialog System
+- [ * ] Dialog Box System
+- [ ] Level Design
+- [ ] Sound Effect and Background Music Play
+- [ ] Land Grid
+- [ ] Interactive Object (e.g. Shops, Event)
+- [ ] To-Do / Accomplishment Section
+- [ ] Android Testing
-- [ ] Games Assets Build
+- [ ] Game Asset Build
+- [ ] Shops
+    - Buy food Items
+    - Food Cart Capacity
+    - Food Item CoolDown
+    - Food Item Price
+    - Food Item Given
+- [ ] Game Polishing
+- [ ] Code Review
+- [ * ] Cars Move using Path2D
-- [ ] User Interaction
+- [ ] User Interface
+    - Coin, Diamond Level Implementation
+- Item Upgrade

 > [!NOTE]
-> Make use of **TODO** comments to specify changes to be made, debugging and any information you might want others to know about.
+> Try to keep a clean code or make use of comments to make code more readable for others.

 > [!IMPORTANT]
-> Try to keep a clean code, to avoid futher issues or confusion.
 > Comment important session, for others benefit.
 > Scene that can't be tested independently should be specified at the top of it's script.